markrall/todo-app/README.md

 # Building a Todo App with CRA, Mirage JS, Formik, and TypeScript

 Started: Wed 26 May 2021 11:24:17

+## Purpose

+Having just completed a contract, I wanted to build a simple to consolidate what I learned.
+I wanted to concentrate more on how I was building it and not what I was building.

+## Users stories & experience

+### General

+As a user, I wanted mange my tasks so that I can keep on top of priorities and commitments

+### Task creation and management

+As a user, I want to create tasks so that I can track details and status over time

+As a user, I want to capture the name, description, due date, category label, priority and completion status for a task

+As a user, I want to update the name, description, due date, category, priority and completion status of tasks, so I can manage priorities and commitments as they change over time

+As a user, I want to make task as complete so that I know what tasks completed and which are outstanding

+As a user, I want to be able to archive tasks, so they are out of sight but can be retrieved if needed in the future

+As a user, I want to be able to delete tasks, so I can focus on tasks that matter to me

+As a user, I want to notified of overdue tasks, so I can decide to re prioritise, complete or archive it

+### Task list creation and management

+As a user, I want to see all my tasks in a default view that can be sorted by priority and/or date

+As a user, I want to see my most important tasks for the day ordered by priority as the default view when I load the app

+As a user, I want to create categories (AKA lists) so that I can group tasks based on contexts meaningful to me

+### Design

+As a user, I want to see a list of task lists so that I can quickly navigate between them

+As a user, I want to be able to show or hide my task lists to focus on the list I'm currently working in

+As a user, I want search my tasks, so that I can manage tasks quickly

 ## Technologies: